 And yet, there is something about putting on any kind of uniform that prepares you for the task that you are about to go and do.
 I remember putting on my Brownie Guide uniform when I was a child, after making my Brownie Guide Promise in the special ceremony: ‘I promise that I will do my best, to do my duty to God, to serve the Queen and my country, to help other people, and keep the Brownie Guide law.’
 At 7, when you did something wrong in the playground, the other girls would swoop round,

 “But you’re a Brownie!
 And now you’ve broken your promise!”
-And the person being chastised would feel pretty ashamed about it.
-They’d resolve to do better next time.
+And the person would resolve to somehow try to do better next time.
 Or at least you did in the small, rural C. of E. Primary School of my childhood.

 I looked back at the alb in front of me, and thought how putting it on would be a preparation for worship, and how the black shirt and white collar that I will one day put on will be a reminder of the oaths before God that each person must make before they are ordained.
 The uniform would be a reminder, too, of the task that I would be about to go and do.
 It would bring me into an awkward reverence of God and remind me to be the person that God calls me to be me, even when that is difficult.
 I folded up the white cassock alb and put it carefully back in its cloth bag.
 It’s exactly 2 months before my first day at theological college and there is lots of preparation to do before then.